 What Is an MBA in Public Administration?

 Top online MBA in public administration programs integrate standard business courses with public policy-related coursework.
-Courses in finance, management, and business law cultivate fundamental business skills such as budgeting, project management, and regulatory compliance.
+Courses in finance, management, and business law cultivate fundamental business skills such as budgeting, project management, nonprofit management, and regulatory compliance.
 These business skills can help graduates land lucrative analyst, management, or regulatory positions in various industries.

 This degree also builds advanced understanding of governmental workings in policy analysis and development.
 This knowledge provides a great foundation for nonprofit careers, such as community outreach coordinator or policy coordinator.
 Salaries for these and related positions average $40,000-50,000 annually; however, PayScale data suggests that public management master’s degree holders garner an average of $73,000 annually.

 Grow your career, leadership, and business acumen with an accredited online MBA program.

 Want to know how we create our rankings?
 We assess schools based on academic quality, affordability, online flexibility, and student success.

 Top 10 Online MBA Programs in Public Administration

 Mary, established in 1959 in Bismarck, North Dakota, enrolls more than 3,800 students annually.
 The school blends Catholic Benedictine tradition with academic excellence throughout its nearly 80 undergraduate and graduate programs.

 The online MBA in public administration at Mary includes 36 credits of core and concentration coursework.
 The MBA core integrates theoretical knowledge of leadership and management in areas such as finance, accounting, and human resources.